-6.3.
+4.3.
 Different agents interpret a common signal differently.
 In a rational expectations model, all agents have model consistent expectations and hence share the same model.
 In such a setting, all agents also interpret a common signal the same way.
-However, in a where the key notational difference is the j index on the likelihood function and the posterior.
+However, in a world where different agents may use different models, agents may use different likelihood functions to update their beliefs even to a common signal.
+To allow for different agents using different models, all we need to do is to treat the likelihood function each agent associates with the common signal as agent-specific, rather than the signal itself.
+Agent j's posterior is then given by where the key notational difference is the j index on the likelihood function and the posterior.
 The special case with common priors is again helpful, since the extracted common signal is then a simple function of the cross-sectional averages of the agent specific likelihood functions.